awaisdevops/linux/apache-web-server/README.md

 ## Notes

 - This setup configures two virtual hosts (`site1` and `site2`) with automatic redirection from HTTP to HTTPS.
 - The SSL certificates are self-signed.
-For production environments, it is recommended to use CA-signed certificates (e.g., from [Let's Encrypt](https://letsencrypt.org)).
+For production environments, it is recommended to use CA-signed certificates.
 - Ensure your DNS settings are correctly configured for `site1.com` and `site2.com`.

 ---